If You’re Experiencing Any of These 15 Feelings, You’re Very Easily Overwhelmed

 Getty Images

 When the world feels too much, do you daydream about running away or spending hours scrolling through social media?
-This desire to mentally or physically escape is a common response to feeling overwhelmed.
+The desire to mentally or physically escape is a common response to feeling overwhelmed.
 While a bit of downtime is healthy, constantly wanting to disengage from your life is a red flag.

 4. Physical symptoms like headaches or stomach issues are frequent visitors.